Slot 1: History

 Historically, there are three platforms for the Intel P6 CPUs: Socket 8, Slot 1 and Socket 370.

 Slot 1 is a successor to Socket 8.
 While the Socket 8 CPUs (Pentium Pro) directly had the L2-cache embedded into the CPU, it is located (outside of the core) on a circuit board shared with the core itself.
 The exception is later Slot 1 CPUs with the Coppermine core which have the L2-cache embedded into the die.

-In the beginning of 2000, when the Pentium III CPUs with FC-PGA housing had already appeared, Slot 1 was slowly succeeded by Socket 370, after Intel had already offered Socket 370 and Slot 1 CPUs at the same time since late 1998.
-Socket 370 was initially made for low-cost Celeron processors, while Slot 1 was thought of as a platform for the more expensive Pentium II and early Pentium III models.
+In the beginning of 2000, around the time the Coppermine Pentium III CPUs with FC-PGA housing were already commonplace, Slot 1 was being gradually phased out in favor of Socket 370, well after Intel started to offer both Socket 370 and Slot 1 CPUs at the same time since late 1998.
+Socket 370 was initially made for low-cost Celeron processors starting with the Mendocino Celerons, while Slot 1 was thought of as a platform for the more expensive Pentium II and early Pentium III models.
 Both cache and core were embedded into the die.

-Slot 1 also obsoleted the old Socket 7, at least regarding Intel, as the standard platform for home users.
-After superseding the Intel P5 Pentium MMX CPU, Intel completely left the Socket 7 market.
+Slot 1 also obsoleted the old Socket 7 as the standard platform for home users, at least regarding Intel.
+After superseding the Intel P5 Pentium MMX CPU in the late 1990s, Intel had completely left the Socket 7 market.